xinyanliang/EDFv0.1/README.md

 ## Reproduce our results on ChemBook-10k, ChEMBL-10k and PubChem-10k
-Before rungning train_EDF.py, your have to set some parameters in config.py file.
+Before rungning train_EDF.py, you have to set some parameters in config.py file.
 ```python
 def get_configs():
     paras = {